bsv-blockchain/message-box-server/README.md

 WALLET_STORAGE_URL – points to a wallet-storage instance

-MONGO_URI and MONGO_DB – for storing overlay advertisements

 (Optional) KNEX_DB_CONNECTION – if you're not using the default MySQL config

 For local development, use: